notCroptu/GarPic/README.md

 #### Build, Install and Launch (.bat)

-However, this setup only serves a way to debug input and rendering, and wouldn't reflect the device performance since it's still running from the editor, and some device inputs might still need to be built onto a mobile phone to reliable test them.
+However, this setup only serves a way to debug input and rendering, and wouldn't reflect the device performance since it's still running from the editor, and some device inputs might still need to be built onto a mobile phone to reliably test them.

 [Unity Remote 5](https://docs.unity3d.com/Manual/UnityRemote5.html)